lohiermichael/web-developement-bootcamp/section_37:yelcamp:upadate_and_destroy/v9/readme.md

 1. Make the DESTROY route in the campground.js file
 2. Add another button in the show page under a form (to submit the DELETE request it is needed)
+3. Restyle the button inside the form with an id